streamlinevideo/streamline/README.md

 Does the PC have a WiFi module in it?
 Rip it out!
 If it’s there, someone might be stupid enough to try using WiFi for high bitrate live video streaming.
 Obviously, this would not be a good idea. ;) Ethernet cables are your friend.

-Next, install [Ubuntu Desktop 16.04 LTS 64 bit.](https://www.ubuntu.com/download/desktop/thank-you?country=US&version=16.04.4&architecture=amd64) To do this you will create a bootable USB stick to install the OS on your newly assembled encoder.
+Next, install [Ubuntu Desktop 18.04 LTS 64 bit.](http://releases.ubuntu.com/18.04/) To do this you will create a bootable USB stick to install the OS on your newly assembled encoder.
 You can follow the directions [here.](https://tutorials.ubuntu.com/tutorial/tutorial-create-a-usb-stick-on-ubuntu) Feel free to skip the boxes that are asking if you want to install drivers or download updates.

+Note that the screen shots in this readme are from 16.04 but everything should be roughly the same and 18.04 has been tested.
+I'll update the screenshots in the future.

 Once you have installed and rebooted, log in, then open up the program “terminal.”
 Now run the command...